SpengerBot/infotage13/README.md

-infotage13
+Infotage 2013 HTBLVA Spengergasse
 ==========

-Infotage 2013 HTBLVA Spengergasse
+This is the code of our robots we built and programmed for the Infotage (day of the open door of our school) for the HTBLVA Spengergasse